 One optical PHY based on POF will deliver the needed 1 Gbps which fulfills all the requirements of today´s and future systems at the same time that advantages in terms of cost and weight are also delivered.

 KDPOF value proposition

-KDPOF technology is able to provide a physical layer of more than 1 Gbps within the MOST stack, which is fully compatible with the same ring topologies, fiber, connectors and optoelectronics components currently installed in lower speed MOST networks.
-In addition, due to low latency and guaranteed Gigabit rate, KDPOF technology is suitable for the implementation of ADAS (Advanced Driver Assistance Systems) over any kind of POF cabling topology.
+KDPOF technology is able to provide a physical layer of more than 1 Gbps, which is fully compatible with any topology, fiber, connectors and optoelectronics components.
+Due to low latency and guaranteed Gigabit rate, KDPOF technology is suitable for the implementation of ADAS (Advanced Driver Assistance Systems) over any kind of POF cabling topology.